 Georgia workers compensation settlements require approval.
 This means that you and the insurance company cannot just agree to settle your case.
-For a settlement to be official, the Georgia State Board of Workers’ Compensation has to approve your agreement.
+For a settlement to be official and final, the Georgia State Board of Workers’ Compensation has to approve your agreement.

 How do I reach a workers compensation settlement?

 You cannot force the insurance company to settle your workers compensation case.
 They cannot force you to settle either.